 - Melt the chopped chocolates with oil/butter, either in microwave or by putting the bowl with chopped chocolates on top of simmering water.
 Stir until all chocolate are fully melted.
 Do NOT leave unattended, keep stirring to retain smooth consistency.
 Set aside to cool.

-- In the bowl of your electric mixer, fitted with the paddle attachment (or with a hand mixer), beat the eggs and sugar until thick, pale, and fluffy (about 3 to 5 minutes.
+- Cream the Egg and Sugar: In the bowl of your electric mixer, fitted with the paddle attachment (or with a hand mixer), beat the eggs and sugar until thick, pale, and fluffy (about 3 to 5 minutes.
 When you slowly raise the beaters the batter will fall back into the bowl in slow ribbons.)
-Then beat in the vanilla extract.
+Then add in the vanilla extract.

-- Add the cooled chocolate mixture and slowly mix until incorporated.
+- Melted Chocolate + Creamed Egg and Sugar: Add the cooled chocolate mixture and slowly mix until incorporated.
 Stop when the chocolate is fully incorporated.
 Do not over mix to avoid deflating the egg mixture.

-- 15 grams size cookie (approximately 1 tbsp or 1-inch): bake for about 9 minutes or just until the edges are slightly firm but the center is still soft and the outer shell starts to crack (For moist chewy cookies do not over bake.
+- 15 grams size cookie (approximately 1 tbsp or 1-inch): Bake for about 12 minutes or just until the edges are slightly firm but the center is still soft and the outer shell starts to crack (For moist chewy cookies do not over bake.
 Over baking these cookies will cause them to be dry.)

 These cookies are best eaten the day they are baked, but can be kept in airtight container for few days.